 - Woodland birds are classified as Threatened: the Victorian Temperate Woodland Bird Community

 - BirdLife Australia has been harnessing the enthusiasm and skill of citizen scientists with great success for decades

 We have a number of projects that strive to ensure that woodland birds are flourishing in the Mount Alexander region now and in the future.
 Our projects involve restoring bird habitat in the region (click here and here), educating the community about woodland birds and other wildlife (click here), and monitoring (click here).

 Long term bird monitoring

-- ‘modified’ sites, such as open farmland or where there are only a few scattered trees.
+- ‘modified’ sites such as open farmland or where there are only a few scattered trees

-Bird surveys are conducted using a standard technique (2 hectare, 20 minute survey) used by other studies in the Box-Ironbark region and by Birdlife Australia.
-Click here to download Connecting Country’s Woodland Bird Monitoring Strategy.
+Bird surveys were conducted using a standard technique (2 hectare, 20 minute survey) used by other studies in the Box-Ironbark/Woodlands region and by Birdlife Australia.
+Surveys were conducted during winter and spring since 2010.

 We now have a rare example of a well-designed, long-term monitoring program that tells us how our woodland birds are faring in the region through time, and provides valuable information on how revegetation affects our woodland birds.